Tell me more about Joro.

 Joro calculates your carbon footprint based on how you spend money.
-For instance, if you spend $10 on a Lyft ride, we estimate your carbon footprint based on the average greenhouse gas emissions per dollar created by rideshare.
+For instance, if you spend $10 on a Lyft ride, we estimate your carbon footprint based on the average greenhouse gas emissions per dollar created by ride share.

-Our goal is to provide relatively accurate estimates of the most important drivers of your carbon footprint to drive decision-making.
+Our goal is to provide relatively accurate estimates of the most important drivers of your carbon footprint to drive action and decision-making.
 We seek to help you develop a carbon intuition around the relative impact of your choices.

+No. We seek to provide people access to their own data to take climate action.
 Joro does not sell users’ data to third-parties.
-We seek to provide people access to their own data to take climate action.
-Read more in our Terms and Conditions

-Joro makes money by charging a flat transaction fee to process payments for carbon offsets.
+Joro makes money by charging a transaction fee to process payments for carbon offsets.
 All our fees are transparent to our users at checkout.
 We never charge you without your explicit permission.